AnchitSingh/SR_Portal/README.md

 ---

 ## Features

+- strict, strongly typed schema;
+- powerful and expressive query language;
+- rich standard library;
+- built-in support for schema migrations;
+- native GraphQL support.
 ## Usage
 ## Documentation
+- The EdgeDB documentation can be found at edgedb.com/docs.
 - Going into more detail on code and technologies used
 - I utilized this nifty <a href="https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet" target="_blank">Markdown Cheatsheet</a> for this sample `README`.